1inch/spot-price-aggregator/README.md

 ### Step 5: Deploying Oracles

 5. **Deploy Oracles:**
    - Use the deploy script located at `deploy/commands/simple-deploy.js`.
+You can find a description of the script and how to use it in the [scripts description](https://github.com/1inch/spot-price-aggregator/blob/master/deploy/README.md).
    - Configure the `PARAMS` object for each protocol you wish to deploy an oracle for.
 The parameters include:
       - **contractName**: Name of the contract from the `contracts/oracles/` directory.
       - **args**: Arguments required by the contract (See contract's constructor).